 Global Diversity Foundation believes that times of immense crisis carry the seeds of positive transformation.
-These seeds are the fruit of the diversity that thrives on our planet, a source of vast wisdom both ancient and new, that can help us address the multiple, interwoven challenges of our time.
+This positive impetus interacts with the great diversity that thrives on our planet, a source of vast wisdom both ancient and new, creating the conditions needed to address the multiple, interwoven challenges of our time.
 The transformations needed to achieve justice, dignity and respect for all beings are complex and non-linear.
 Our theory of change takes the shape of an ecosystem – specifically, a meadow, the resilient matrix in our High Atlas Cultural Landscapes Programme.

 Download the full Theory of Change here.

 Our vision guides all of our operations.
 GDF believes that the future depends on our respectful engagement with the vast biological and cultural diversity of Earth.
 To protect this diversity and enhance socioecological wellbeing, we establish collaborative programmes at different scales.
 These programmes build resilience, foster innovation and promote learning.

 Our values emerge from this vision to form the core of how we operate as a team.
 They underpin all of our programmes:

 - Integrity: we hold ourselves accountable for our decisions and actions, which are rooted in our values.

 - Collaboration: we believe in the power of alliances and mutual learning to inspire long-term transformation.

 - Interdependence: we are aware of the equal value of all beings and of the intrinsic, life-sustaining connections between us all.